Healthy Homes Assessment Seaview

 Insulation Seaview

-The insulation of the ceiling and underfloor has been compulsory on all rental houses from 1 July 2019.
-Property managers and landlords must ensure that the insulation is in line with this new quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may require to be filled with or replaced.
+Underfloor and ceiling insulation has been compulsory for all rent houses from 1 July 2019.
+All landlords and property managers must ensure that the insulation meets this new quality.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.

-A properly insulated home will reduce the risk of condensation and reduce the chances of mould and damp, and will also make an easier task to allow the household to retain heat.
+A well-insulated house will help to control condensation and lower the chance of mould and damp, and will also make an easier task to the household to retain the heat.

 Seaview Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building It’s about having to make sure there is somewhere for surface or ground water and to prevent it from getting inside.
-When it concerns damp and moisture it’s usually not apparent that it could become a major issue, causing damages to your investment and harming the tenant’s well-being.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
+You must make sure there is somewhere for rain, surface or ground water, and prevent it from getting inside.
+When it concerns damp and moisture it’s typically the things you don’t notice that could become a major issue and end up causing damages to your investment and harming your tenant’s well-being.

-Rental properties need to have effective drainage to get rid of storm water, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a location to go, and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage to remove the stormwater and surface waters and groundwater, with the proper outfall or runoff.
+Making sure the water has a location to go, and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to avoid water ingress, if the property has an enclosed space between floorboards and ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+In addition to the drainage system that will prevent water ingress, if the rental is enclosed between the floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

 moisture ingress and drainage inspection